 Different Japanese varieties

-If you want to see different varieties of cherry blossom trees, then the Royal Botanic Gardens Kew Gardens is your best bet.
-They have all kinds of Japanese types, like double-flowering Kanzan, flowering apricot mume trees, white-flowered Hatazakura and Tai Haku.
+If you want to see different varieties of cherry blossom trees, then the Royal Botanic Gardens Kew are your best bet.
+They have all kinds of Japanese types, like double-flowering Kanzan and white-flowered Hatazakura and Tai Haku cherries, as well as flowering plums.
 Stroll along their famous Cherry Walk behind the Palm House, continuing to Asano Avenue to make the most of this seasonal show.

 -